CS-433/ml-project-2-doughminators/README.md

 ## This repo is essentially a copy of [MEDIAR](https://github.com/Lee-Gihun/MEDIAR/tree/main).

 ## Experiments
 Our experiments can be found in the notebook ```MEDIAR Experiments.ipynb```.
 For reproducibility, or to use the fine-tuned weights resulting from the experiments, please see the last section "Reproducibility of best results on a test set" in the notebook.
+A quick demonstration of the (fine-tuned) model is shown in ```Fine_tuned_MEDIAR_Tutorial.ipynb```.

 ## Model checkpoints
 The fine-tuned weights are downloadable from [google drive]().